P2-718na/carota/README.md

     -   if more addresses are assigned to the vulnerable machine to be defended, a CIDR address can be used

 ## Installation
-There are two ways to install Caronte:
+There are two ways to install Carota:
 -   with Docker and docker-compose, the fastest and easiest way
 -   manually installing dependencies and compiling the project